 Sign on to Protect Homer's Quality of Life as we Grow.

-Homer recently created a Comprehensive Plan with public input on what we want for our community: we identified open spaces, moderate growth, walkability, recreational access, protection from hazards like flooding and landslides, and afforable housing as priorities.
+Homer recently created a Comprehensive Plan where public input was given on what we want for our community: an overwhelming majority of us said we wanted to protect open spaces from development, moderate growth, walkability, recreational access, protection from hazards like flooding and landslides, and affordable housing.
 These values are essential to a thriving community at the end of the road.

 PLEASE SIGN HERE TO SUPPORT CHANGES TO CITY CODE THAT SUPPORT OUR ENVIRONMENT AND QUALITY OF LIFE!

-City Code Should Support: Density & Walkability • Environmental Information to Guide Growth • Creek and Wetland Protections • Large-Scale Development Meets Community Needs.
+City Code Should Support: Density & Walkability, Use of Environmental Information to Guide Growth, Creek and Wetland Protections, and Huge Developments Meet Community Needs.

 Density & Walkability not Massive Buildings

-Require that larger developments create park space and connectivity/walkability with other parts of the city.
-The public appreciates places where they can walk and see wildlife; parks also raise property values.
+Larger developments should be required to create park space and connectivity/walkability with other parts of the city.
+The public appreciates places where they can walk and see wildlife: parks raise property values, mitigate flooding, and improve quality of life.
 If developments go in adjacent to trails or bike paths, they should ensure connectivity.

 Use Information about our Environment to Guide Development.